 Mr. Hollingshead is a registered patent attorney and former patent examiner with the U.S. Patent and Trademark Office (PTO), where he examined patent applications in liquid crystal display technologies.
 Before his legal career, he was a senior electrical engineer with Stanford Telecommunications, Inc.

 Mr. Hollingshead is the current and founding Chair of the Tokyo IP American Inn of Court and currently serves as an editor of the Licensing Executives Society of Japan publication Winds from Japan.
 He is a member of the American Chamber of Commerce in Japan, a member of the American Intellectual Property Law Association, and a frequent lecturer in Asia on intellectual property rights.

-Mr. Hollingshead is recommended by Chambers Global 2016, Chambers Asia-Pacific 2016, IAM Patent 1000 2015 and Legal 500 Asia Pacific 2016.
+Mr. Hollingshead is recommended by Chambers Global (2017), Chambers Asia Pacific (2018), The Legal 500 Asia Pacific (2018), IAM Patent 1000 (2017), and Best Lawyers Japan (2018).
 He is admitted to practice in the District of Columbia, Maryland, Japan as a Gaikokuho-Jimu-Bengoshi (registered foreign lawyer), the U.S. Court of Appeals for the Federal Circuit, and the PTO.

 Mr. Hollingshead received his J.D. from the Catholic University of America, Columbus School of Law, where he was an editor of the CommLaw Conspectus communications law journal.
 He holds an M.S. degree in electrical engineering from the Johns Hopkins University and dual B.S. degrees in electrical engineering and mathematics from the University of Maryland.